 To remove some of the odor in your home, open up your windows and doors.
 If possible, place a few box fans in your windows to introduce fresh air into the home and to allow the odors to waft out of the home.
 Sewer odors can be toxic to your family and pets, so you want to minimize your risks as much as possible.

 Use the tips and information above to keep your main stack clear and functional.
-If your situation becomes critical, contact HELP Plumbing, Heating, Cooling and Electric immediately for services.
+If your situation becomes critical, contact HELP Plumbing, Heating, Cooling and Drains immediately for services.